 In general, the recommended daily allowance of calcium for adults is between 1,000 and 1,200 mg.
-Women need the upper recommended level of calcium, as they are more likely to develop osteoporosis.
+Women need 1,200 mg of calcium, as they are more likely to develop osteoporosis.

-- Read more: Sources of Calcium in Food
+Learn more: Sources of Calcium in Food

 - Eat your veggies.
-Spinach, broccoli, and other dark green leafy vegetables are especially high in calcium providing about 100mg of calcium per serving.
+Spinach, broccoli, and other dark green leafy vegetables are especially high in calcium, providing about 100 mg of calcium per serving.
 In addition to just making an effort to eat your greens, you can also try substituting raw spinach for iceberg lettuce on your sandwiches and in your salads.

 - Go nuts.
 Almonds and Brazil nuts contain about 100 mg of calcium per serving and are recommended snacks for people on low carb diets.

 - Start your day with a soy latte.
 A 16-oz latte provides almost half your daily calcium.
 If you’re lactose intolerant, you can get your latte made with soy instead of regular milk.

 - Take an over-the-counter calcium supplement.
 You can add an over-the-counter calcium supplement like Os-Cal or even Tums to your daily routine if you still can’t get enough calcium.
 However, it is important to remember that just because a single Tums tablet has 200 mg of calcium doesn’t mean you can take 5 a day to meet your recommended daily allowance.
 Tums are primarily an antacid, not a calcium supplement, so it can have a detrimental effect on your digestive system if taken long-term.